marginbridge/VIX-Kalbe-Nutritionals/README.md

 ```bash
 15.49482859020857
 ```
+After the initial attempt, we got an error of 15.49%.
+Currently, we are working on enhancing the model through ARIMA grid search.

 ### Improvement: Grid search ARIMA
 ```Python
 # Evaluate an ARIMA model for a given order (p, d, q)